KaMI-tools-project/KaMi-lib/README.md

 WER_{Hunt} = \frac{S + 0.5I + 0.5D}{N_{word}}
 ```

 In fact, this more demanding metric shows the importance of customizing the weighting of operations between strings depending on the system and type of data used in an HTR / OCR project.
-In Kami, it is possible to modify the costs assigned to operations.
+In Kami, it is possible to modify the weigthts assigned to operations.

 ### Exeprimental Metrics (metrics borrowed from Speech Recognition - ASR)